 1. Cornwall is a coastal haven.

-Cornwall has the honor of boasting Great Britain’s longest coastline.
+Cornwall has the honour of boasting Great Britain’s longest coastline.
 Its beaches and bays are colossal, adding up to more than 430 miles in total length!

 In fact, there are over 300 different beaches in the county.
 Time to grab your deckchairs – there’s a lot of ground to cover!